m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 ![](https://assets.omscs.io/67B4C307-4630-470A-9E6E-EDB4C4FDC0D8.png)

 ## Eluding Network IDS
-Now let’s talk about how an attacker can evade an IDS so that their attack can proceed undetected.
+Now let's talk about how an attacker can evade an IDS so that their attack can proceed undetected.

 Recall that a network IDS performs passive monitoring; that is, it takes a copy of the network traffic destined for the end host and analyzes it.
 Therefore, for the IDS to detect the intrusion happening at the end host, it must see the same traffic as the end host.